 The colors of red, orange and yellow are considered warm colors because they are the colors of fire.
 These hues are also said to advance, meaning they appear to come forward, making the walls feel closer.
 But these colors are most often used for upholstery and accents, and they can make a room feel cozy.

 Primary colors — again, that's blue, red and yellow — are the foundations of all other colors (black and white help with tone and value).
 But they are less common in interior design than their derivatives.
 You see lots of light yellow and different shades of blue; a ton of green.
 But you don't see as much of the true shades.

 This might be because primary colors in their true forms are often associated with childhood and a floor covered in toys.
 But there is no reason they have to be babyish.
 But primary colors are the colors of modern art, comic books, and pop art.

 Primary colors have a major impact, especially when they are used together.
 They are clear, straightforward and bold.
 You often see them combined with geometric shapes in modern design.
 But they are most often used in small doses—a painting here, a chair there—or in more muted derivations, such as light blue, turquoise, pinks, and burgundies.

 In modern design, primaries go well with bright white and gray tones.
-But in other styles they can go a little more wild.
+But in other styles, they can go a little wilder.
 You see them sometimes in richly patterned rugs.

 Use only one or two bright hues at a time.
 When using red, yellow, and blue together, keep one or two colors in the pure hues and mute down the third by choosing a color that either has a bit more black or white or leans slightly to the right or left of the color wheel.